+This is a one-time award, meaning graduate students are only eligible to receive the GSTAA once during their graduate career.
 Students are not allowed to receive more than one travel award per fiscal year (July 1 – June 30).
 This includes all Grad School awards (GSTAA, ECPDP, & VCA).

 Funds are awarded on a first-come, first-serve basis.
 If there are no more funds available for the month of your event, your application could be waitlisted.